Dr Anne-Marie Tobin

 National Clinical Lead for Dermatology, HSE Ireland

-It’s time we took skin care seriously in Ireland.
+It’s time we took skin care and cancer in Ireland seriously.
 Cases of eczema and psoriasis have increased dramatically in the last ten years.
 Skin cancer incidents are rising and, while treatment is ever-improving, prevention is key.

 Skin disease is extremely common.
 In Ireland, 54% of the population is affected by skin disease annually with up to 33% of people at any one time having a condition that would benefit from medical care.
 Some of the most common skin diseases are increasing in frequency, in particular, skin cancer.
 There has been a significant improvement in treatments available for skin disease, and thus the expectations of successful outcomes to treatment.